sri-tether/hdgrenadiers/README.md

 #Grenade Launcher Zombies / Grenadiers
-simple script that adds zombies with grenade launchers to hideous destructor have fun :)
+Adds zombies with grenade launchers to hideous destructor
+have fun :)

 inspired by Thunder-Buster-Jackboots
 sprites are placeholder

 ```
         __